hilbix/tino/harmful/snap.md

 - Another Machine then reuses this mirror to update
   - This machine may have no networking at all (PI zero without W)
   - The mirror just has to materializes there somehow (like plugging in some USB stick)
+  - This could happen a few years or even decades later (for example to compare how some old production would have run on the new but different architecture)
 - Another Machine can only update or mirror, what was mirrored by First machine, of course.
   - So there is no need to mirror all the stuff on snapcraft.io!
   - But I do not object, if you need to download everything.